Differential Diagnosis for Fever and Rash in Children

 Treatment and Management

-- Viral rashes: Rest, fluids, and fever control with meditation (if appropriate).
+- Viral rashes: Rest, fluids, and fever management using appropriate medications if clinically indicated.

 - Bacterial infections: Antibiotics may be needed.